NMCADV Speaking Of Podcast

 SPEAKING OF is a podcast for people who are directly and indirectly involved in the movement to end domestic violence, intimate partner violence, and in particular; men’s violence against women.

-Join David Garvin, NMCADV's Director of Battering Intervention and Systems Response to focus both on the rich history of battering and abuse intervention work as well as the current innovations that are taking place now.
+Join David Garvin, NMCADV's Director of Abuse Intervention and Systems Response to focus both on the rich history of battering and abuse intervention work as well as the current innovations that are taking place now.

 If you love these conversations, please be sure to subscribe, rate, and share our podcast.
 Please feel free to send questions or comments to: dgarvin@nmcadv.org